 I've tried several cranberry bliss bar recipes and this is the one I like best.
 These are great to have as a snack in the afternoon.
 Pour a cup of hot coffee and watch the snow fall as you contemplate the amazing combination of white chocolate and cranberry once again.
-They are beautiful on a cookie plate or a dessert buffet.

 What is it about memories that are so different than the reality of how things were?
 I can remember walking home from school in December in Pennsylvania with the wind whipping at my plaid skirt and the frozen weeds smacking against my legs above my boots and knee socks.
 Snow was falling softly and it the day was just on it's way to dusk - or maybe it was cloudy.

 My legs burned with the cold and every time one of those weeds slapped my skin there was a sharp burning pain.
 I was too cold to run and my legs were frozen anyway.